awslabs/ec2-spot-workshops/content/ecs-spot-capacity-providers/module-1/service.md

 In this section, we will create an ECS service which uses the default cluster capacity provider strategy to spread tasks on CP-OD and CP-SPOT: **CP-OD base=2 & weight=1** and **CP-SPOT weight=3**.
 This capacity provider strategy created based on the following application requirements:

 * There should be at least 2 tasks running on On-Demand instances to serve the normal traffic.
 The **base=2** configuration satisfies this requirement.
-* Any additional traffic should be handled by tasks deployed on On-Demand and Spot Instances in the ratio of 1:3
+* Tasks deployed on On-Demand and Spot Instances in the ratio of 1:3 should handle any additional traffic

 To create the service, follow these steps: